lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API can handle a large number of requests.
+Verify the API’s performance under heavy load.

 **Steps:**

-TBD
+1. Send multiple `GET` requests to a valid endpoint. `GET /api/products`
+2. Verify that the API returns the status code `200` and the response time.

 **Expected Result:**